ruby-rice/rice/doc/bindings/inheritance.rst

 Inheritance becomes much more complex if you want to create Ruby classes that inherit from wrapped C++ classes.
 This introduces several problems:

 * Ruby classes should be able to override C++ virtual methods
-* Overriden virtual methods should be able to call ``super`` and invoke the overriden C++ method
+* Overridden virtual methods should be able to call ``super`` and invoke the overridden C++ method
-* C++ code calling the virtual methods should invoke the overriden version in Ruby
+* C++ code calling the virtual methods should invoke the overridden version in Ruby

 Rice supports these use cases through the use of ``Director`` classes. ``Directors`` are proxies that can correctly dispatch method invocations up or down a Class hierarchy.